 - Scheduling you for an urgent appointment if your need is more serious (usually within 1-3 business days)

 - Referring you to a community mental health provider.
-This can be a good option for students who want open-ended therapy, prefer to pursue counseling off-campus, or want to begin a counseling relationship immediately during those times of the year when immediate access to MHS may be limited due to high demand.
+This can be a good option for students who want in-person open-ended therapy, prefer to pursue counseling off-campus, or want to begin a counseling relationship immediately during those times of the year when immediate access to MHS may be limited due to high demand.

 After the first appointment, follow-up appointments may also be made online.
 Please understand that routine appointments must be scheduled in advance in order to find a time that works for both you and your therapist or psychiatrist.
 Counseling return appointments can be made as far as six weeks out, and up to three counseling return appointments can be scheduled at any given time.
 During periods of very high demand, you may experience a delay in scheduling a return appointment.
 We appreciate your patience.